 Jared Richardson - Agile coach and co-author of Ship It

-An overview of the Agile software approach from the book Ship It!
-A Practical Guide to Successful Software Projects.
+Jared Richardson, co-author of Ship It!
+A Practical Guide to Successful

 Brian Sletten - Forward Leaning Software Engineer

 Brian Sletten is a liberal arts-educated software engineer with a focus on forward-leaning technologies.
 His experience has spanned many industries including retail, banking, online games, defense, finance, hospitality and health care.
 He has a B.S. in Computer Science from the College of William and Mary and lives in Auburn, CA. He focuses on web architecture, resource-oriented computing, social networking, the Semantic Web, data science, 3D graphics, visualization, scalable systems, security consulting and other technologies of the late 20th and early 21st Centuries.
 He is also a rabid reader, devoted foodie and has excellent taste in music.
 If pressed, he might tell you about his International Pop Recording career.

 Venkat Subramaniam - Founder of Agile Developer, Inc.